evan-tan/trc3500/README.md

-# michaelzenerehashysteresis
-TRC3500: Sensors and Artificial Perception
+# TRC3500: Sensors and Artificial Perception

+# sensors
+Contains all source code required for labs

+# utils
+Related to things like installing OpenCV

+# psoc creator
+Contains all psoc creator files